 Go island hopping

 Most visitors will include Mykonos as part of an island-hopping adventure in the Greek islands.
 We definitely agree that sailing between the Greek islands is a top Bucket List must-do item!
 Other nearby highlights in the Cyclades include Santorini, Paros, Naxos and Ios.
 If you're already in Mykonos, we suggest joining a full-day sailing excursion on a catamaran to visit the best beaches on Delos and Rhenia islands.
 The catamaran also passes lots of beaches, which he can stop off at if the group wants – these include Agios Ioannis, Ornos, Psarou, Platys Gualos, Paraga, Paradise and Super Paradise.
 This tour also includes the chance to go snorkelling and stand-up paddleboarding.

 Do a romantic sunset cruise

 Another great idea to impress your date or if you're a couple visiting Mykonos and want to celebrate with something special is to go on a romantic sunset cruise.
 This five-hour cruise includes unlimited drinks and a light snack, as well as lots of stops for swimming along the way.
 You'll get to visit many of the island's best beaches, go swimming and snorkelling or just work on your tan.
 Lying in the sun on a catamaran is a very relaxing way to spend some time together, and on the way back to Mykonos you'll get to enjoy the stunning colours as the sun sinks back below the waves.
 As I said above, when Seby and I argue, a few drinks and a stunning sunset backdrop is usually enough to win him over!

 Plan your trip to Mykonos

 We've put together some handy hints and tips to help you plan your trip to Mykonos.
-Read on to find out everything we think gay travellers should know before heading to Mykonos:
+Read on to find out everything we think gay travelers should know before heading to Mykonos: